Chapter 1: Introduction to Macroeconomics and its Concepts Class 12 Economics NCERT Solutions

 III.
 SHORT ANSWER-TYPE QUESTIONS

-1. Explain the basis of classifying goods into intermediate and final goods.
+Question 1.
+Explain the basis of classifying goods into intermediate and final goods.
 Give suitable examples.

-Ans: Goods are classified into intermediate and final goods based on their use.
-Intermediate goods are used in the production process, whereas final goods are those that are ready for consumption or investment.
+Answer: Goods are classified based on their use.
+Intermediate goods are used for further production, while final goods are ready for consumption or investment.
+Examples: – Sugar used in making sweets (Intermediate good) – Bread purchased for eating (Final good)

-2. Define consumption goods and what are its categories.
+Question 2.
+Define consumption goods and what are its categories.

-3. Define capital goods and its categories.
+Question 3.
+Define capital goods and its categories.

-4. Distinguish between consumption goods and capital goods.
+Question 4.
+Distinguish between consumption goods and capital goods.
 Which of these are final goods?

-5. Differentiate between Current transfers and Capital Transfers.
+Question 5.
+Differentiate between Current transfers and Capital Transfers.

 IV.
 GIVE REASONS